fdesmond/seme-ts/README.md

 ### data augmentation
 Data augmentation is the process of generating artificial data in order to reduce the variance of the predictor and thus avoiding overfitting.

-Within our framework, we aim at exploiting the temporal order in the observations and to infer values by using interpolation techniques:
+Within our framework, we can try to exploit the time-signal nature of the observations and to infer new values.
+Depending on the hypothesis one takes on `y`, different techniques are available:
- - Under stationarity assumptions we can use classical bootstrap techniques (Max work?).
+ - Under stationarity assumptions one can use classical bootstrap techniques or model-methods (ARIMA, ARCH, etc.).
- - Under continuity assumptions of the signals, we can use interpolation techniques as in [10], although with not great performances.
+ - Under continuity assumptions of the signals, one can use interpolation techniques as in [10], (however this seems not to substantially improve the results).
  - Fourier/wavelet transform, see next subsection
- - good points aggregation and convex combination
+ - categorical data augmentation: group observations by `y`-labels + transformation in feature-space

+ Since we do not want to assume any additional hypothesis on `y`, we exclude the first two possibilities and focus on the last twos.
+It turns out that categorical data augmentation works pretty well with k-NN.

 #### Fourier and wavelet discrete transform
 For very general 1D-signals, we try the following procedure: